 Communication with the Entity's Legal Counsel (Ref: Para.
-5-6)
+5-Aus 6.2)

 External Legal Counsel (Ref: Para.
-5)
+5-6)

-- Direct communication with the entity's external legal counsel assists A5. the auditor in obtaining sufficient appropriate audit evidence as to whether potentially material litigation and claims are known and management's estimates of the financial implications, including costs, are reasonable. - In some cases, the auditor may seek direct communication with the entity's external legal counsel through a letter of general enquiry.
-A6.
-For this purpose, a letter of general enquiry requests the entity's external legal counsel to inform the auditor of any litigation and claims that the counsel is aware of, together with an assessment of the outcome of the litigation and claims, and an estimate of the financial implications, including costs involved. - If it is considered unlikely that the entity's external legal counsel A7. will respond appropriately to a letter of general enquiry, for example if the professional body to which the external legal counsel belongs prohibits response to such a letter, the auditor may seek direct communication through a letter of specific enquiry.
-For this purpose, a letter of specific enquiry includes: - A list of litigation and claims; (a) - Where available, management's assessment of the outcome (b) of each of the identified litigation and claims and its estimate of the financial implications, including costs involved: and - A request that the entity's external legal counsel confirm (c) the reasonableness of management's assessments and provide the auditor with further information if the list is considered by the entity's external legal counsel to be incomplete or incorrect.
+- A5.
+Direct communication with the entity's external legal counsel assists the auditor in obtaining sufficient appropriate audit evidence as to whether potentially material litigation and claims are known and management's estimates of the financial implications, including costs, are reasonable. - A6.
+In some cases, the auditor may seek direct communication with the entity's external legal counsel through a letter of general enquiry.
+For this purpose, a letter of general enquiry requests the entity's external legal counsel to inform the auditor of any litigation and claims that the counsel is aware of, together with an assessment of the outcome of the litigation and claims, and an estimate of the financial implications, including costs involved. - A7.
+If it is considered unlikely that the entity's external legal counsel will respond appropriately to a letter of general enquiry, for example if the professional body to which the external legal counsel belongs prohibits response to such a letter, the auditor may seek direct communication through a letter of specific enquiry.
+For this purpose, a letter of specific enquiry includes: - (a) A list of litigation and claims; - (b) Where available, management's assessment of the outcome of each of the identified litigation and claims and its estimate of the financial implications, including costs involved; and - (c) A request that the entity's external legal counsel confirm the reasonableness of management's assessments and provide the auditor with further information if the list is considered by the entity's external legal counsel to be incomplete or incorrect.

-- Aus A7.1 An example of a letter of specific enquiry is included in [Aus] Appendix 1. - An auditor may in some cases request that management Aus A7.2 send a letter of enquiry to the entity's legal counsel who are not identified as currently handling the entity's litigation and claims.
-For example when the entity has changed legal counsel on a particular matter, or when legal counsel engaged by the entity has resigned, the auditor would consider the need for enquiries concerning the reasons for the change or resignation. - In certain circumstances, the auditor also may judge it necessary to A8. meet with the entity's external legal counsel to discuss the likely outcome of the litigation or claims.
+- Aus A7.1 An example of a letter of specific enquiry is included in Aus Appendix 1. - Aus A7.2 An auditor may in some cases request that management send a request for a letter of enquiry to the entity's legal counsel who are not identified as currently handling the entity's litigation and claims.
+For example when the entity has changed legal counsel on a particular matter, or when legal counsel engaged by the entity has resigned, the auditor would consider the need for enquiries concerning the reasons for the change or resignation. - A8.
+In certain circumstances, the auditor also may judge it necessary to meet with the entity's external legal counsel to discuss the likely outcome of the litigation or claims.
 This may be the case, for example, where: - The auditor determines that the matter is a significant risk. - The matter is complex. - There is disagreement between management and the entity's external legal counsel.